 - That the reputation of the University if not damaged and that event activities support, as far as possible, the strategy aims of the University.

 We hope our event planning information gives you some useful pointers to making a success of your own event.
-If you’d like more advice, please contact the appropriate area or Commercial Services and we’ll do our best to help.
+If you’d like more advice, please contact the appropriate area or the Conferencing and Events Team and we’ll do our best to help.

 Most venues where events take place in and around the university are able to accommodate disabled visitors.
 If there is any doubt about suitability, please contact Estates Support in the first instance who can check the venue.